Pre-festival events TBA including:

 Details to follow

-As we were not able to audition this year, we have selected alumni ensembles from our young artist programme BREMF Live! who have progressed particularly well, and have taken film footage from their original BREMF Live! showcase in addition to some new material showing more recent activity.
+As we were not able to audition this year, we have selected 4 past ensembles from our BREMF Live! scheme.
+Film footage from their original showcase will be combined with new material showing more recent activity.

 THE SOCIETY OF STRANGE AND ANCIENT INSTRUMENTS

 Meet the trumpet marine, a towering, single-stringed instrument with a host of resonating or sympathetic strings.